edgedb/edgedb/docs/cli/edgedb_info.rst

 edgedb info
 ===========

-Show information about the EdgeDB installation.
+Display information about the EdgeDB installation.
+Currently this command displays the filesystem paths used by EdgeDB.

 .. cli:synopsis::